Ramsey properties of randomly perturbed hypergraphs

 where the second sum ranges over the triads of $\mathcal{B}$.
-It is known (see~\cite[Fact~33]{SRL}) that
+It is easy to check (see, e.g.,~\cite{SRL}*{Fact~33}) that

 The notion of the index, seen in~\eqref{eq:index}, fits the case $s_{\ref{lem:ghrl}}=1$, i.e., the case in which a single hypergraph $H$ is to be regularised.
-In this case, the members of the partition $\mathcal{H}$, seen in~\eqref{eq:index}, are $H$ and its complement; this is in accordance with~\cite{SRL} (see the implication of~\cite[Theorem~17]{SRL} from~\cite[Theorem~23]{SRL}).
-Our formulation of Lemma~\ref{lem:ghrl} supports $s_{\ref{lem:ghrl}} > 1$; in the terminology of~\cite{KSSS}, it is a {\sl multi-colour regularity lemma}.
-To support the multi-colour version, the standard approach (see, e.g.,~\cite{KSSS}) is to define the above index for each hypergraph (and its complement) being regularised and then define a {\sl new} notion of index given by the average of all of the aforementioned indices of the individual hypergaphs (taking the average ensures that the new index is upperbounded by one as well).
+In this case, the members of the partition $\mathcal{H}$, seen in~\eqref{eq:index}, are $H$ and its complement; this is in accordance with~\cite{SRL} (see the implication of~\cite{SRL}*{Theorem~17} from~\cite{SRL}*{Theorem~23}).
+Our formulation of Proposition~\ref{lem:ghrl} supports $s_{\ref{lem:ghrl}} > 1$; in the terminology of~\cite{KSSS}, it is a {\it multi-colour regularity lemma}.

+To support the multi-colour version, the standard approach (see, e.g.,~\cite{KSSS}) is to define the above index for each hypergraph (and its complement) being regularised and then define a new version of the index given by the average of all of the aforementioned indices of the individual hypergaphs (taking the average ensures that the new index is upperbounded by one as well).